g-niu-consulting/mind-maps/README.md

 These mind-maps are an ongoing project of the visualization of legal frameworks of Canadian Immigration Law.
-They will be updated on this site on a montly basis.
+They will be regularly updated on this site on the first day of each month.

 These mind-maps are created for educational purposes.
 They do NOT, and are NOT intended to, constitute legal advice.